01 March - 31 October

 More masses in May, depending on the number of pilgrims.

-The church thanks its origin to a statue of Mary.
-Several centuries ago, travellers were regularly attacked by brigands in the region.
-Elisabeth van Oeteren wanted to protect them and in 1636 she placed a statue of Our Lady in an oak tree on a lonely and empty place.
-In 1639 a chapel was built, which was named "Our Lady Nightingale at Kortenbos".
-Since then, the site was very popular with Mary worshipers.
+The church traces its origins to a statue of Mary.
+In the 17th century, travellers in the area were often attacked by brigands, and in 1636 Elisabeth van Oeteren placed a statue of Our Lady in an oak tree to protect them.
+A chapel followed in 1639, named “Our Lady Nightingale at Kortenbos,” and the site soon became a centre of Marian devotion.

-The main altar and side altars are made out of marbled wood by the Antwerp woodcutter Pieter Scheermaeckers between 1665 and 1710.
-Above the altar hangs a painting by Gaspar de Crayer from 1662 showing how St. Norbert adores Our Lady.
-Other altarpieces show Our Lady with St. Norbert and St. Augustine and The Western Auxiliary Saints or Holy Helpers.
-In addition, the church owns eighteen votive paintings of the Flemish School and twelve paintings with Premonstratensian Saints by Abraham van Diepenbeek.
+The main and side altars, in marbled wood by Antwerp sculptor Pieter Scheermaeckers, accompany a 1662 painting by Gaspar de Crayer showing St. Norbert before Our Lady.
+Other artworks depict Marian themes, the Holy Helpers, eighteen Flemish votive paintings and twelve depictions of Premonstratensian Saints by Abraham van Diepenbeek.

-The terracotta figurine of Our Lady of Kortenbos still has a central place in the front of the church.
+The terracotta statue of Our Lady of Kortenbos still stands prominently at the front of the church.

 KIKIRPA : Photo-library online